mlabs-haskell/lambda-buffers/docs/typescript.md

     MyPair a1 a2 != MyPair b1 b2 = a1 != b1 || a2 != b2
 ```

-The corresponding TypeScript type definition and instance would be defined as follows
+The corresponding Typescript type definition and instance would be defined as follows

 ```ts
 export type MyPair<a, b> = [a, b]